Kurlon/kernel-confs/Soekris/maximum-gentoo.md

   - Setup make.conf to use -j24 -l25, add --jobs 4 to the full world rebuild emerge to go moar faster.

 GCC Option Comparison (-O2 vs -Os vs -Oz)
+Note this is only looking at binary size, performance isn't considered / benched yet.
+It's also assumed that the overall memory footprint of a given binary isn't changed, IE going from -O3 to -Oz isn't going to prevent xz from eating 60MB of working ram to do it's job, just the binary's size in RAM will hopefully shrink.
+The theory here is on VERY RAM constrained systems, the loss of raw perf by going to a lower optimization level will be offset by not paging to swap as often by virtue of executable code being smaller.
 - Kernel 6.6.67 (Gzip)
   - Os bzImage 4440576bytes (Almost 1MB smaller)
   - O2 bzImage 5411328bytes
+- World
+  - /usr/lib
+    - Oz 282596bytes
+  - /usr/bin
+    - Oz 72540bytes
+  - /usr/libexec
+    - Oz 182028bytes